transcendental-software/csc-397-595-docs/docs/07-proxylab.md

     PART 3b: CONCURRENCY (many files in parallel) -- 12 pts
 ```

-The main score sums up to 100 points and the bonus is 64 points.
+The main score sums up to 100 points.
 You should not use any of the prohibited functions in order to score points.

 ### 7.2.
 Driver